Bruce Matthews

-Bruce Rankin Matthews (born August 8, 1961) is an American former professional football guard, center, offensive tackle and long snapper who played 19 seasons in the National Football League (NFL).
+Bruce Rankin Matthews (born August 8, 1961) is an American former professional football guard, center, offensive tackle, and long snapper who played 19 seasons in the National Football League (NFL).
 He spent his entire career playing for the Houston / Tennessee Oilers / Titans.
 Highly versatile, Matthews played every position on the offensive line throughout his NFL career, starting in 99 games as a left guard, 87 as a center, 67 as a right guard, 22 as a right tackle, 17 as a left tackle, and was the long snapper on field goals, extra points, and punts.
 Having never missed a game due to injury, Matthews' 293 NFL games started is the third most of all time, behind quarterbacks Brett Favre and Tom Brady.

 Matthews played college football for the USC Trojans, where he was recognized as a consensus All-American as a senior.
-Matthews was selected in the first round (ninth overall) of the 1983 NFL draft by the Houston Oilers and was a 14-time Pro Bowl selection, tied for the second-most in NFL history, and a nine-time first-team All-Pro.
+Matthews was selected in the first round (ninth overall) of the 1983 NFL draft by the Houston Oilers and was a 14-time Pro Bowl selection, tied for the second-most in NFL history, in addition to a nine-time first-team All-Pro.
 Matthews was inducted into the Pro Football Hall of Fame in 2007, and his number 74 jersey is retired by the Titans.

 After retiring as a player, Matthews served as an assistant coach for the Houston Texans and Titans.
 A member of the Matthews family of football players, he is the brother of linebacker Clay Matthews Jr.; father of center Kevin Matthews and tackle Jake Matthews; and uncle of linebacker Clay Matthews III and linebacker Casey Matthews.

 Early life

 Bruce Rankin Matthews was born on August 8, 1961, in Raleigh, North Carolina, to Clay Matthews Sr. and Daisy Matthews.
 Clay Sr. was a defensive lineman for the San Francisco 49ers in the 1950s.
 The Matthews family moved from a Chicago suburb to Arcadia, California, when Bruce was entering the 10th grade.
 He played football at Arcadia High School and was an immediate football standout on the offensive and defensive line, along with doing well in high school wrestling.
-As a junior in 1977, Matthews was named to the All-California Interscholastic Federation third-team, and as a senior, he played in the Shrine All-Star Football Classic alongside John Elway.
-Arcadia High later retired Matthews’ No. 72 jersey.
+As a junior in 1977, Matthews was named to the All-California Interscholastic Federation third-team.
+As a senior, he played in the Shrine All-Star Football Classic alongside John Elway.
+Arcadia High later retired Matthews' No. 72 jersey.